Vantiq/vantiq-extension-sources/README.md

 specified, the default repository will be the connector's name (i.e. "jdbc-source", "jms-source", "objectrecognition-source", etc.).
 *   `useDockerHub`: Optional.
 A boolean flag that must be set to true if the docker registry is Docker Hub.
 This is necessary in order to properly authenticate with Docker Hub.
-If the repositor in question is public, then this can be ignored.
+If the repository in question is public, then this can be ignored.
 *   `connectorSpecificInclusions`: Optional.
 The path to a directory of files that need to be included in the image.
 These can then be referenced and used by the Dockerfile.